EOSC-synergy/o3webapp/README.md

 Special config files for endpoints can be specified.

 ### Documentation
-You can found the documentation under this link: https://blank.org/
+You can find the documentation under this link: https://blank.org/